This post may contain affiliate links. Click here to read my full disclosure.

 The buyer pays the cost of shipping.
 Once your item sells, Poshmark emails you your shipping label.
-Next, all you need to do is print out the shipping label and stick it on the outside of your package for your local post office to scan.
+Next, you need to print out the shipping label and stick it on the outside of your package for your local post office to scan.

 All labels are USPS priority mail shipping labels.